Church of Jesus Christ of Latter Day Saints (Strangite): Monarchy and priesthood

 In addition, a "King's Council" and a "King's Court" are established, though none function within the Strangite church today.
 While no direct link is made between the King's Court and the "High Council" established in the Doctrine and Covenants, certain parallels exist, such as requiring all members to hold the High Priesthood, and limiting their number to twelve.

-Although Strang briefly retained the services of apostle William Smith as "Chief Patriarch" of his church, he makes no mention of this office anywhere in his book.
+Although Strang briefly retained the services of Apostle William Smith as "Chief Patriarch" of his church, he makes no mention of this office anywhere in his book.

-No Apostles (of any degree) exist within the Strangite organization today, as all must be appointed by a Strangite prophet, while the prophet himself must be appointed by God through the direct ministry of angels.
+No Apostles (of any degree) exist within the Strangite organization today, as all must be appointed by a Strangite prophet, and the prophet himself must be appointed by God through the direct ministry of angels.
 The "incorporated" group of Strangites has high priests, but the "non-incorporated" group does not, insisting that the first body does not currently possess authority to ordain any.
 Both factions enjoy the ministry of Elders and Aaronic Priesthood offices.

 The Decalogue

 Another unique feature of Strangite doctrine is its singular version of the Ten Commandments.
-The Strangite Decalogue differs from any other Jewish, Catholic, Islamic or Protestant version, by including the commandment: "Thou shalt love thy neighbor as thyself."
+The Strangite Decalogue differs from any other Jewish, Catholic or Protestant version, by including the commandment: "Thou shalt love thy neighbor as thyself."

 While not in the list of commandments, this admonition appears in the Hebrew Bible in Leviticus 19:18, and five times in the New Testament.
-In his "Note on the Decalogue," Strang asserted that no other version of the Decalogue contains more than nine commandments, and speculated that his fourth commandment was lost perhaps as early as Josephus' time (circa 37-100 AD).
-Strang's version of the Decalogue (together with the rest of his teaching) are rejected by all non-Strangite Mormon factions, including the mainline LDS Church.
+In his "Note on the Decalogue," Strang asserted that no other version of the Decalogue contains more than nine commandments and speculated that his fourth commandment was lost perhaps as early as Josephus' time (circa 37–100 AD).
+Strang's version of the Decalogue (together with the rest of his teaching) are rejected by all non-Strangite Latter-day Saint factions, including The Church of Jesus Christ of Latter-day Saints.

-The full text of the fourth commandment according to the Strangites reads:

-Thou shalt love thy neighbour as thyself: thou shalt not revile him, nor speak evil of him, nor curse him: thou shalt do no injustice unto him; and thou shalt maintain his right, against his enemy: thou shalt not exact rigorously of him, nor turn aside from relieving him: thou shalt deliver him from the snare and the pit, and shalt return his ox when he strayeth: thou shalt comfort him when he mourns, and nurture him when he sickens: thou shalt not abate the price of what thou buyest of him, for his necessity; nor shalt thou exact of him, because he leaneth upon thee: for in so doing thousands shall rise up and call thee blessed, and the Lord thy God shall strengthen thee in all the work of thy hand.
+The full text of the fourth commandment according to the Strangites reads:Thou shalt love thy neighbour as thyself: thou shalt not revile him, nor speak evil of him, nor curse him: thou shalt do no injustice unto him; and thou shalt maintain his right, against his enemy: thou shalt not exact rigorously of him, nor turn aside from relieving him: thou shalt deliver him from the snare and the pit, and shalt return his ox when he strayeth: thou shalt comfort him when he mourns, and nurture him when he sickens: thou shalt not abate the price of what thou buyest of him, for his necessity; nor shalt thou exact of him, because he leaneth upon thee: for in so doing thousands shall rise up and call thee blessed, and the Lord thy God shall strengthen thee in all the work of thy hand.